 But criticism of the elbow-in-strokesnap jump shot is like beating a straw man.
-Its low usage by NBA players, confirms they consider the elbow-in-strokesnap jump shot more liability than asset.
+Its low usage by NBA players indicates that they consider the elbow-in-strokesnap jump shot more liability than asset.
 Indeed, the best thing about the elbow-in-strokesnap jump shot is the negative inspiration it provides for player-invented alternative types of jump shots.
 The whole-body jump shots are by far the best of the player-invented jump shots.
-But qualitatively in between the whole-body jump shots and the elbow-in-strokesnap jump shot are a dozen or so player-invented jump shots.
+Qualitatively, in between the whole-body jump shots and the elbow-in-strokesnap jump shot are a dozen or so player-invented jump shots.
 Five of the player-invented jump shots will be analyzed here in the context of point guard play.
 None are ideal for point guard play, but they work to varying degrees and in different ways.
-All five are popular, more so than the whole-body jump shots, and all five are improvements over the elbow-in-strokesnap jump shot, less so than the whole-body jump shots.
+All five are currently being used.
+All five are improvements over the elbow-in-strokesnap jump shot.
+All five are inferior to the whole-body jump shots.